joao-frohlich/cpython/Doc/library/sys.monitoring.rst

 Per code object events
 ''''''''''''''''''''''

 Events can also be controlled on a per code object basis.
-The functions defined below which accept a :class:`types.CodeType` should be prepared to accept a look-alike object from functions which are not defined in Python (see :ref:`monitoring`).

 .. function:: get_local_events(tool_id: int, code: CodeType, /) -> int